rsksmart/rLogin-sample-apps/README.md

 Examples on how to use [rLogin](https://github.com/rsksmart/rlogin) in an application.

-- [basic-dapp](/rsksmart/rlogin-sample-apps/tree/main/basic-dapp) is a basic application that interacts with the user's wallet.
+- [basic-dapp](/rsksmart/rlogin-sample-apps/tree/main/basic-dapp) (at https://basic-sample.rlogin.identity.rifos.org/) - A basic application that interacts with the user's wallet.
 It has the following features:
   - Connecting to rLogin and returning a web3 provider and disconnect function.
   - Getting the account and chainId
   - Signing data using `personal_sign`
   - Sending transactions
-- [permissioned app](/rsksmart/rlogin-sample-apps/tree/main/permissioned-app) - A backend server application that requests a credential and declarative details from the user and a frontend for the user to interact with.
+- [permissioned app](/rsksmart/rlogin-sample-apps/tree/main/permissioned-app) (at https://data-vault-sample.rlogin.identity.rifos.org/) - A backend server application that requests a credential and declarative details from the user and a frontend for the user to interact with.
   - It connects to the user's DataVault, retrieves an Email Credential and the name declarative details.
 [See the readme](https://github.com/rsksmart/rlogin-sample-apps/tree/main/permissioned-app) for instructions on setting these.